dylanyoung-dev/Helix-Starter-Kit/README.md

 ## Testing

+Coming Soon

 ## Extending

 Building off of this Starter Kit, is meant to be extremely easy.
 Pull down the source to start your project, and then use this as a starting point for your next project.
 Coming soon will be the features to automatically scaffold projects for any specific layer or to create a new site definition.

 ## Contribution

-Refer to the Issues page for items that are un-assigned and are good starting projects for contributors.
+Refer to the [Issues page](/sitecoremaster/Helix-Starter-Kit/issues) for items that are un-assigned and are good starting projects for contributors.